Get started by searching below:

 Many older adults struggle with letting go of their independence or acknowledging that they may be unable to care for themselves.

-However, if an older person has caregivers or lives in a nursing home, then self-neglect should not be occurring.
+However, if an older person has caregivers or lives in a nursing home, then self-neglect should not occur.
 In these cases, a caregiver may be guilty of elder neglect.

 5. Elder Abandonment